 Greenberg’s Contributions Beyond this Paper’s Arguments

-It must be stated before we expand on each of these points that it is not only in the realm of his academic contribution to post-Holocaust thought that Greenberg’s contribution was underestimated but also his contribution to general Jewish theology.
-I am convinced that one of the primary reasons for this is due to the many roles and hats he wore.
-As well as being an esteemed Jewish theologian, he was for the main part of his working life an active communal rabbi and leader.
-He not only shouldered rabbinic and educational communal responsibilities but was also greatly involved in philanthropic work and projects that he devoted incalculable time, energy and purpose to.
-All of these things have over the years been noted and applauded.
-In June 2014 he was the topic of discussion and analysis at the annual Oxford Conference which was attended by scholars and theologians of the highest stature who analysed and appraised his theological contributions.
-He was the first lecturer to offer an academic course on Holocaust studies and was involved in setting up many ground-breaking institutions such as united States Holocaust Memorial Museum, the Riverdale Academy (SAR), as well as CLAL.
-These many contributions meant that Greenberg’s writing often took a back seat and until date (though it is in the final process of editing) has not published a comprehensive manifesto of his thought in book form.
-It appears rather in academic articles, journal publications and a plethora of online lectures.
-The books he has published focus on specific more idiosyncratic topics such as Jewish holidays or interfaith relations rather than encompassing his wide post-Holocaust or contemporary covenantal thought.
+It must be stated – before I expand on each of these points – that it is not only in the realm of his academic contribution to post-Holocaust thought that Greenberg’s work was underestimated, but also in his contribution to general Jewish theology.
+I am convinced that one of the primary reasons for this underappreciation is due to the many roles and hats Greenberg wore.
+As well as being an esteemed Jewish theologian, Greenberg was, for the main part of his working life, an active communal rabbi and leader.
+Greenberg not only shouldered rabbinic and educational communal responsibilities, but he was also greatly involved in philanthropic work and projects that he devoted incalculable time, energy, and purpose to.
+All of these things have, over the years, been noted and applauded.
+In June 2014, Greenberg was the topic of discussion and analysis at the annual Oxford Conference which was attended by scholars and theologians of the highest stature who appraised his theological contributions.
+Greenberg was the first lecturer to offer an academic course on Holocaust studies and was involved in setting up many ground-breaking institutions such as United States Holocaust Memorial Museum, the Riverdale Academy (SAR), as well as CLAL.
+These many contributions explain that Greenberg’s writing often took a back seat and until this date (though it is in the final process of editing), Greenberg has not published a comprehensive manifesto of his thought in book-form.
+It appears rather in academic articles, journal publications, and a plethora of online lectures.
+The books Greenberg has published focus on specific, more idiosyncratic, topics such as Jewish holidays or interfaith relations rather than encompassing his wide post-Holocaust or contemporary covenantal thought.

-Cognisant of all these accolades and achievements, I would like to point out a seldom noted contribution of his and this was the profound influence he had on two of the most revered Holocaust thinkers and personalities – Elie Wiesel and Emil Fackenheim.
-Greenberg was responsible for giving Elie Wiesel his first academic position which was one of the factors responsible for propelling him toward greater public exposure.
-Wiesel notes this in his autobiography (add in) as does Greenberg when he writes “As chair of the new department, I convinced the administration to appoint Elie Wiesel as Distinguished Professor of Jewish Studies at City Collage – even though he was a writer and did not have an advanced academic degree.
-This was his first full, adequately paid professional position that enabled him to spread his wings.”
-(Road not taken 32) Greenberg was also close with Emil Fackenheim who attributes the transformation in his thinking about historicism to Greenberg.
+Cognizant of all these accolades and achievements, I would like to point out a seldom-noted contribution of Greenberg’s: the profound influence he had on two of the most revered Holocaust thinkers and personalities: Elie Wiesel and Emil Fackenheim.
+Greenberg was responsible for giving Elie Wiesel his first academic position which was one of the factors responsible for propelling Wiesel toward greater public exposure.
+Wiesel notes this in his autobiography (add in) as does Greenberg when he writes, “[a]s chair of the new department, I convinced the administration to appoint Elie Wiesel as Distinguished Professor of Jewish Studies at City College – even though he was a writer and did not have an advanced academic degree.
+This was his first full, adequately paid professional position that enabled him to spread his wings” (Road not taken 32).
+Greenberg was also close personally with Emil Fackenheim, who attributes the transformation in his thinking about historicism to Greenberg.
 Once again, this fact should not be underestimated.
 Fackenheim is one of the foremost thinkers in the realm of post-Holocaust thought.
-Being a prolific author his thought features in almost every analysis on both Jewish and general post-Holocaust philosophy.
+Being a prolific author, Fackenheim’s thought features in almost every analysis of both Jewish and general post-Holocaust philosophy.
 Central to his oeuvre is his view on history.
-This paper bought verifiable proof that Greenberg was responsible for transforming Fackenheim’s perceptive on the role of history in the Jewish ambit which means, like with Wiesel, we must be indebted not only to his primary contribution but also to his secondary one.
+In this thesis, I brought verifiable proof that Greenberg was responsible for transforming Fackenheim’s perception on the role of history in the Jewish ambit which means – like with Wiesel – scholars are indebted not only to his primary contribution but also to his secondary one.

-We will proceed to unpacksummarise each of the propositioarguments outlined above illustrating where and how they have been illustrated throughout the paper.
+I will summarise each of the arguments outlined above by illustrating where and how they have been illustrated throughout this thesis.

 1. The Uniqueness of Greenberg’s post-Holocaust Thought: